-Aliyev poised to win as Azerbaijan votes in snap presidential election
+Aliyev in the lead to win Azerbaijan’s presidential election

 In announcing the election in January, Aliyev said that polls would be held for the first time in the Karabakh region after the exodus of ethnic Armenians.

-Aliyev, 62, was first elected president in 2003 after the death of his father Heydar Aliyev, a former KGB officer who had ruled Azerbaijan since 1993.
+Aliyev was first elected president in 2003 after the death of his father Heydar Aliyev, a former KGB officer who had ruled Azerbaijan since 1993.

 He was re-elected in 2008, 2013 and most recently in 2018 with 86 percent of the votes.
 All the elections were denounced by opposition parties as rigged.